ROBERT SIEGEL, HOST:

 RUSSELL LEWIS, BYLINE: Yeah, it was just after lunch.
-They said they had reached a verdict and so the media, the attorneys frantically rushed back into court.
-Everybody sort of sat down and basically, the judge says, what have you been able to determine so far.
+They said they had reached a verdict and so the media, the attorneys, frantically rushed back into court.
+Everybody sort of sat down and basically, the judge says, what have you been able to determine so far?
 They said that they had reached decisions on the six counts.
-She said, is it a unanimous decision and they said no. They said they'd only been able to reach a unanimous decision on just one count.
+And she said, is it a unanimous decision?
+And they said, no. They said they'd only been able to reach a unanimous decision on just one count.

 BLOCK: And this is in the ninth day, I think, of deliberations.
 What was that single count on which they were able to reach a conclusion?

 LEWIS: Well, that's a good question.
 You know, nobody knows that.
-This assistant U.S. attorney who was talking to the media just a little while ago, not affiliated with this case, not affiliated with the office bringing it said, you know, some of the wow-ness of the factor that came out, it wasn't as sexy as some had thought it might be with some of the details that they had thought might (unintelligible) with some of the people that they thought might testify, people who didn't testify, people like John Edwards, people like Rielle Hunter, John Edward's mistress who ended up having the child that began all of this.
+This assistant U.S. attorney who was talking to the media just a little while ago - not affiliated with this case, not affiliated with the office bringing it - said, you know, some of the wow-ness of the factor had - came out.
+It wasn't as sexy as some had thought it might be, with some of the details that they had thought might come out; with some of the people that they thought might testify, people who didn't testify - people like John Edwards; people like Rielle Hunter, John Edwards' mistress, who ended up having the child - that began all of this.

-And so it's anyone's guess if the prosecution would decide to hold another trial, but, you know, remember that this trial has gone six weeks to this point so far so it is a long process indeed.
+And so it's anyone's guess if the prosecution would decide to hold out another trial.
+But, you know, we should remember that this trial has gone six weeks to this point - so far.
+So it is a long process, indeed.

 LEWIS: Well, the jury is seen as very workman-like.
 It's seen as taking careful notes during the trial, nodding during closing statements by attorneys and paying attention and taking careful notes.
 And the fact that this jury has been deliberating for essentially nine days and really hasn't asked the judge for anything but the exhibits from the case is seen as it's very methodical.
 It's a very complex case and it's clear that they've been working through it in a very sort of methodical way.